monasteries-to-visit-during-ladakh-bike-trip

 blog-images

-At the time of monastery tour during Leh Ladakh bike trip, do visit Lamayuru, the oldest and largest, situated on a steep mountain top, famous for its rich collection of murals, thangkas, and Buddha sculptures.
+At the time of monastery tour during Leh Ladakh bike trip, do visit Lamayuru Monastery, the oldest and largest, situated on a steep mountain top, famous for its rich collection of murals, thangkas, and Buddha sculptures.
 It is believed that this monastery was established here after a lake got dried up.

 5. Alchi Monastery